thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

         title: 'To copy the public dashboard link and share it, open public dashboard group and click the "Public dashboard link" icon opposite the needed dashboard;'
     3:
         image: /images/user-guide/dashboards/managing-dashboard/make-public-dashboard-4-pe.png
         title: 'In the pop-up window, click "Copy public link" icon.
 You can now share the dashboard using this link, for example, by sending it via email.
-Or you can use the quick buttons to share the link on social networks;'
+Or you can use the quick buttons to share the link on social networks.'

 make-private:
     0: